 - Content writers who have a following, which ultimately will bring traffic to your website.

-How to Write a Job Description for a Content Writer
+How to Write a Job Description to Hire the Best Content Writer

 While most people try to keep their job descriptions as broad as possible to garner the most interest, it is actually better to be more specific.
 By getting specific you will weed out a lot of the unqualified content writers who will just waste your time.